GenomicsAotearoa/hts_workshop_mpi/level2/04-working-with-illumina-data.md

 It is important to think carefully about the expected attributes of your sequence data as you work with it.
 Although there are plenty of tools (`FastQC` included) which can automatically detect the common library adapters, 'common' is a relative term and depends on how frequently updated the tool is compared with the latest sequencing technologies.

-Take a look at the adapater content view for the `Mb1_1` library.
+Take a look at the adapter content view for the `Mb1_1` library.
 Are there any adapter or preparation sequences detected in these data?
 Are they where you would expect them?

 ![](../img/02_fastqc_adapters.png)